sankar-mt/Communit-Detection/README.md

 # Community-Detection
-Detecting communities from a given undirected graph and performing a detailed analysis on the communities.(Graph visualisation,Community size, Community description,Frequency plot,Radius,Degree,Center,Peripherals)
+Detecting communities from a given undirected graph and performing a detailed analysis on the communities that have been detected.(Graph visualisation,Community size, Community description,Frequency plot,Radius,Degree,Center,Peripherals)

 # Dataset Description
 • Nodes: 351<br/>
 • Edges: 1150<br/>
-• Type: Undirected,unweighted<br/>
+• Type: Undirected, Unweighted<br/>

 # Tools Used
 ## Micro Web Framework<br/>